 In addition, Energy and Climate Change Policy is an integral part of Federal Government policy.
 This policy is used and evaluated by the Federal Ministry of Transport and Digital Infrastructure to derive its own strategies.

 The research landscape in Germany is complex, with responsibilities shared across Federal level and the 16 German states (Länder).
 At Federal level:

-- The Federal Ministry of Education and Research is largely responsible for research policy;
+- The Federal Ministry of Education and Research (BMBF) is largely responsible for research policy;

 - The Joint Science Conference is the main body coordinating research policies of the federal government and state governments;

 - The Council of Science and Humanities (WR) evaluates and advises on development of science, research and higher education.

 For developing and implementing national transport policy, The Federal Ministry of Transport and Digital Infrastructure (BMVI) is mainly responsible.
 The Ministry’s Research Department provides the scientific foundation for the work of the Ministry and coordinates its research programmes.
 This covers all aspects of mobility and transport, spatial and urban development, building and housing.
 To ensure a sustainable energy supply, the Federal Ministry of Transport and Digital Infrastructure is also key player in the National Programme of Innovation for Hydrogen and Fuel Cell Technology.

 The Federal Ministry is supported by several executive agencies including:

 In Germany, transport research is funded through dedicated programmes and through the general scheme for research funding (for which the German Research Foundation plays a central role.)